algebraic-solving/AlgebraicSolving.jl/docs/src/groebner-bases.md

 fields of characteristic smaller $2^{31}$ w.r.t. the degree reverse lexicographical monomial order.

-At the moment different variants of Faugère's F4 Algorithm are implemented.
+At the moment different variants of Faugère's F4 Algorithm are implemented as well as a signature based algorithm to compute Gröbner bases.

 ## Functionality